richardmachado/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Router and Middleware

 - [ ] Describe Middleware?

+Middleware are small functions that can be used anywhere in your app, so they are highly reusable.
+They are used to check data before it reaches another function and return an error if data doesn't meet our criteria.

 - [ ] Describe a Resource?

+A resource is what gets returned to the client after a successful request

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a 200 or 201 as well as the data requested to show the request was successful.

 - [ ] How can we partition our application into sub-applications?

+By using routers, we can partition our application in the the different components, or urls that the client can visit.

 ## Minimum Viable Product